How Much Jail Time Do You Get for Violating Probation?

 Can you violate probation and not go to jail?

 A probation violation does not automatically result in a prison sentence.
-When you have been accused of violating probation in Lakeland or Orlando, there are two opportunities for the state to send you to jail:
+When you have been accused of violating probation in Orlando, there are two opportunities for the state to send you to jail:

 In some cases, you will learn about your violation of probation when you are arrested and sent to jail.
 However, if the alleged violation is a misdemeanor, criminal traffic violation, or a technical violation, Florida law allows a judge to mail you a Notice to Appear rather than issuing an arrest warrant.